An Input-Output Construction of Finite State $\rho/\mu$ Approximations for Control Design: Approximation Properties of the Construction

-Note that Lemma \ref{Lemma:ConditionC}, while effectively establishing a hierarchy of approximations, did not address the question: When is $\gamma_{i}$ finite?
+Note that Lemma \ref{Lemma:ConditionC}, while effectively establishing a hierarchy of approximations, does not address the question: When is $\gamma_{i}$ finite?
 A straightforward way to guarantee that is to require $\rho_{\Delta}(z) >0$ for all $z$.
-While this may be meaningful in a setup where we have no preference for particular choices of control inputs (since $u=z$ in our proposed structure), this may be too restrictive in general.
-We thus propose, in what follows, a readily verifiable sufficient condition to ensure that $\gamma_i <\infty$ without requiring $\rho_{\Delta}$ to be strictly positive.
+While this may be meaningful in a setup where we have no preference for specific choices of control inputs (since $z=u$ in our proposed structure), this may be too restrictive in general, particularly when we wish to retain the ability to penalize certain inputs.

+In this Section, we first propose a tractable approach for establishing an upper bound for the approximation error: The idea is to verify instead that an appropriately constructed DFM satisfies a suitably defined gain condition.
+We then use this approach as the basis for deriving a readily verifiable sufficient condition for the gain to be finite.